1. Water, toilets and hygiene save lives

 Pool knowledge and resources

-Rally support from people and organisations around the world
+Rally support from people and organizations around the world